To access material, start machines and answer questions login.

 Security in the Cloud

 The previous task was about the security of the cloud - something that the cloud provider takes care of.
-However, it's still your responsibility to protect resources in the cloud: VMs you host in IaaS, applications you build with PaaS, or credentials to your SaaS accounts.
+However, it's still your responsibility to protect resources in the cloud: VMs you host in IaaS, applications you build with PaaS, or credentials to your accounts.
 Everything you have in the cloud requires the same level of monitoring and hardening as on-premises systems.
-Check out the Shared Responsibility Model for more details.
+Check out the Shared Responsibility Model (opens in new tab) for more details.

 Cloud Migration Pitfalls

-There is a misconception that migrating an old, unpatched virtual machine to the cloud somehow makes it new and secure, or that moving files to Google Drive guarantees protection from ransomware.
+There is a misconception that migrating an old, unpatched lab machine to the cloud somehow makes it new and secure, or that moving files to Google Drive guarantees protection from ransomware.
 Neither is true.
 While cloud environments can reduce exposure to certain traditional attack vectors, they also introduce new, cloud-specific threats that are often overlooked by IT teams.

 Another issue is that people tend to apply their on-premises security practices to cloud environments.
-For instance, it is acceptable to use 12-character passwords without MFA in an isolated Active Directory network, but it is critically dangerous in public clouds accessible from anywhere.
+For instance, it is acceptable to use 12-character passwords without in an isolated Active Directory network, but it is critically dangerous in public clouds accessible from anywhere.
 Cloud security requires a unique approach, which you will learn about in the following rooms.

 Logging in Clouds

-• Poor Format: Log fields may be incomplete, unstructured, or not documented
+- Poor Format: Log fields may be incomplete, unstructured, or not documented

 Incidents in the Cloud

-Victim Security Incident Caused Impact
+| Victim | Security Incident | Caused Impact |

-Capital One Bank A misconfiguration in the bank's AWS resources allowed the attackers to access all data within the bank's S3 cloud storage.
-Adversaries stole 1 million Social Insurance Numbers and 140 thousand Social Security numbers of the bank's credit card customers.
+| Capital One Bank | A misconfiguration in the bank's resources allowed the attackers (opens in new tab) to access all data within the bank's cloud storage. | Adversaries stole 1 million Social Insurance Numbers and 140 thousand Social Security numbers of the bank's credit card customers. |

-Various Companies Hundreds of SaaS customers are breached every year due to simple mistakes, such as weak passwords, leaked API keys, or stolen cookies.
-Adversaries leverage SaaS access to mine valuable information like passwords, contracts, or network maps (MITRE Examples).
+| Various Companies | Hundreds of customers are breached every year due to simple mistakes, such as weak passwords, leaked keys, or stolen cookies. | Adversaries leverage access to mine valuable information like passwords, contracts, or network maps ( Examples (opens in new tab)). |

 Does moving an unpatched server to the cloud make it secure again?
 (Yea/Nay)